 Working alongside gamblers in recovery and other campaigners, bereaved families helped secure the long-awaited review of the 2005 Gambling Act, announced in 2020.

 How we campaign

 Since 2018, GwL families have met with hundreds of MPs, regulators and other organisations.
-We’ve also hosted two parliamentary events in the House of Commons, including in December 2021 which was attended by over 25 parliamentarians, and in March 2023, where Lucy Frazer KC MP gave her first speech on gambling since replacing Michelle Donelan as Culture Secretary the previous month.
+We’ve also hosted three parliamentary events in the House of Commons, including in December 2021 which was attended by over 25 parliamentarians, and in March 2023, where Lucy Frazer KC MP gave her first speech on gambling since replacing Michelle Donelan as Culture Secretary the previous month.

 We’ve written many letters to MPs and helped others to.
 If you’d like to write to your MP, please see this useful guide and do get in touch if you have any questions.
 We’ve also provided responses to Government consultations, organised petitions and collaborated with recovering gamblers and affected others.

 Our families have also appeared on numerous high-profile television and radio programmes, as well as in prominent newspaper features.
 Recent media appearances include James Grimes and Judith Bruney on BBC Breakfast in March 2023, Liz and Charles Ritchie on BBC Breakfast in March 2022, Sadie and Peter Keogh on BBC Breakfast in December 2021 and several of our families appeared in Paul Merson’s prime time BBC One documentary in October 2021, see the clip below.

 Gambling should be enshrined in law as a public health issue, and government should legislate accordingly.
 Those actions should include :

 - Dangerous products made safer, including slowing down speeds of play and stake limits